wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/winautomation-variables/includes/2-creating-editing-using-variables.md

 ![The output variable in the Change Text Case action's properties dialog.](..\media\change-text-case-action-properties-output.png)

 [!NOTE]
 It is strongly suggested to use new variables to store different actions' outputs.
-This practice will help you keep your processes clear and provide a full understanding of what data each variable contains at any given time of the process execution.
+This practice will help you keep your processes clear and provide a full understanding of what data each variable contains at any given time while the process is running.

 ## The Variables Manager Window